aurorax-space/pyaurorax/README.md

 ## Usage

-There are two things you can use as part of the PyAuroraX library: the main library, or the command line tool.
+There are two things you can use as part of the PyAuroraX library: the main library, and the command line tool.

 ### Library import